-Table 4-2 EPBC Threatened Ecological Communities - MLA and supporting infrastructure
+Table 4-2 Threatened Ecological Communities - MLA and supporting infrastructure

-Species/Community EPBC Status Type of Presence Ecological Community Brigalow (Acacia harpophylla dominant and co-dominant) Endangered Likely in patches of RE 11.9.5 at the site.
-Refer to Figure 4-1 .
-Weeping Myall Woodlands Endangered Unlikely.
-This community was not observed during a recent ecological survey of the Project site.
-Coolibah - Black Box Woodlands of the Darling Riverine Plains and the Brigalow Belt South Bioregions Endangered Likely in patches of RE 11.3.3.
-Refer to Figure 4-1.
+Ecological Community Name EPBC Status Type of Presence Brigalow (Acacia harpophylla dominant and co-dominant) Endangered The Brigalow ecological community is considered likely to occur within the site in Regional Ecosystems (REs) 11.9.1 and 11.9.5, (refer to Figure 4-1 Regional Ecosystems at Collingwood).
+Weeping Myall Woodlands Endangered Weeping Myall woodlands is considered unlikely to occur and was not recorded during a recent ecological survey of the site.
+Coolibah - Black Box Woodlands of the Darling Riverine Plains and the Brigalow Belt South Bioregions Endangered This community is considered possible to occur within the associated infrastructure alignments, however no REs that are a part of this TEC are mapped within the MLA or infrastructure and services alignments.